althea-net/rita-installer/README.md

 OpenWRT compatible routers this installer will work on normal deskop and server Linux distributions.

-Eventually we will publish more traditional packages, right now this takes binaries that you build and sets them up on a remote machine.
+Eventually we will publish more traditional packages, right now this automates the installation process and system setup.

 ----------------